bischoff99/unified-easyship-veeqo-mcp/README.md

 ## 🏗️ Architecture

-### FastMCP Server
+### MCP Server

-The main server implementation using the FastMCP framework:
+The unified server implementation using the FastMCP framework:

 ```typescript
 import { FastMCP } from 'fastmcp';